 What happens to the ride-hailing model if fewer drivers own their vehicles?
 Does it still make sense to drive for Uber or Lyft?
 I put this question to a Lyft operations manager recently.
 He said he believes the current model will grow for five years, and then Lyft will have to pivot.

 How ironic.
 Transportation network companies — the biggest transportation disruptors of the 21st century — are facing disruption in the near future.
 And yet, the basic concept of fleet remains.

 Certainly, the fleet industry will face disruption itself on the path to autonomous vehicles (whenever that future arrives).
 What happens when truck drivers’ job titles change to “load managers”?
 How do auto auctions respond when fewer vehicles go through the lanes?
 Will fleet departments at franchised dealers evolve into a new model?

 As cities cope with urban population growth, they’re forming transportation management associations (TMAs), and their first points of contact are the businesses running vehicles in those cities.
 How can fleets sit at the table in transportation demand management (TDM) conversations?

-With these concepts in mind, Bobit Business Media is launching a new event, Fleet Forward Conference, taking place Nov.
-7-8 at Miami Hilton Downtown.
+With these concepts in mind, Bobit Business Media is launching the 2018 Fleet Forward Conference, taking place Oct.
+8-10 in San Francisco.

 Fleet Forward is, as the name implies, for fleets.
 Through networking and education, Fleet Forward will facilitate the inclusion of fleet stakeholders of all types in the smart mobility revolution, from intelligent transportation systems, shared and connected vehicles, and changing public policies on the path to autonomous vehicles.